-While the nut width is smaller in comparison to other fingerpicking guitars, this instruments responds well to fingerpicking; the voice of the guitar does not get muddy while placed in lower tunes, like an open C or a double-drop D. Arpeggios are also produced beautifully, as this guitar is responsive and dynamic.
+While the nut width is smaller in comparison to other fingerpicking guitars, this instruments respond well to fingerpicking; the voice of the guitar does not get muddy while placed in lower tunes, like an open C or a double-drop D. Arpeggios are also produced beautifully, as this guitar is responsive and dynamic.

-It is very easy to become overwhelmed by the massive guitar market that’s available; there are a countless number of guitars available in every single style in the world.
+It is very easy to become overwhelmed by the massive guitar market that’s available; there are countless number of guitars available in every single style in the world.
 In order to know how to evaluate a guitar’s quality to make sure that the guitar you’re looking at is the proper one for your needs, you need to understand what criteria is used to evaluate a guitar’s quality.

 This review of the Takamine GD20-NS Dreadnought Natural Acoustic will look at the following criteria:

-If you are beginning guitarist, I would most definitely recommend this guitar.
+If you are a beginning guitarist, I would most definitely recommend this guitar.
 It’s easy to play and does not sound like a ‘cheap’ guitar.

 Even if you are a seasoned player, I would recommend this guitar; it would be a great instrument to have if you are looking for a new guitar to add to your collection.
-While it this guitar is not an expensive boutique dreadnought, it does provide players with an expensive sound.
+While this guitar is not an expensive boutique dreadnought, it does provide players with an expensive sound.

 If you’re deciding that you’re falling in love with this guitar and want to do more research, chances are you’re going to run into several terms that you don’t understand what they mean.
 That’s why we’re here to help!
 If you want to know what all of those numbers and letters that talk about the GD20-NS guitar stand for, I’ve compiled a list that explained what they are!